tylerreckart/hyperzsh/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest an idea for this project
+about: Submit a request for a new feature/update to Hyperzsh

 ---